 If users finish titles early, they can return them manually to free up space in their account.

 Yes.
 Users can renew digital titles if there are no holds on the title.

-Your library can choose the lending period for each type of content in your collection (ebooks, audiobooks, magazines, and videos).
+Your library can choose the lending period for each type of content in your collection.
 For ebooks, audiobooks, and magazines, you can choose to lend titles for 7, 14, or 21 days.
-For videos, choose from 3, 5, or 7 days.

 Your library can offer multiple lending periods per content type.
 For example, you may choose to give your users the option to borrow audiobooks for 7, 14, or 21 days, but limit their options for ebooks to 7 or 14 days only.
 This allows your users to choose the lending period that works best for them for each type of content.

 Some publishers reserve the right to set a lending period, which will override your library’s preferred settings.

 Yes.
 If all available copies of a title are checked out, users can place that title on hold.
 Your library determines the number of holds your users can place at a time.